seonghokLao/covid-identifier-for-ct-scans/README.md

 #### Results:
 ![model loss](./assets/densenet_model_accuracy.png)![image info](./assets/densenet_model_loss.png)
-From the model, we found that epochs and accuracy are positively correlated.
-As epochs increases, model predicts more precisely.
+The number of epohs is positively correlated with accuracy and negatively correlated with loss as expected.
+Validation accuracy and loss seem to fluctuate a lot more than training accuracy and loss.
 Meanwhile, the increase in epochs results in smaller loss.
 With epochs between 8 and 10, the traning accuracy is between 0.95 to 1, with a fair loss.
 Our validation loss reaches its low at epoch 9, which is where we saved our model.
 Our model ends up having about 95% validation accuracy.

 Here are sample predictions by passing in images extracted from our test dataset into our model.
 ![model predictions](./assets/densenet_predictions.png)